nayan-git-all/test/README.md

-sample ec2 has can be created with terraform
+sample ec2 can be created with terraform